How do we know there is a need for Exercise Science professionals?

-Careers opportunities under the exercise science umbrella
+- Careers opportunities under the exercise science umbrella

-Introduction to health and wellness
+- Introduction to health and wellness

-Bones, joints, muscles
+- Bones, joints, muscles

-Working out with various equipment, such as BOSU, stability ball, no equipment, Thera-bands, medicine balls, etc.
+- Working out with various equipment, such as BOSU, stability ball, no equipment, Thera-bands, medicine balls, etc.

-Muscles at work, such as types of muscle contraction, strength development, etc.
+- Muscles at work, such as types of muscle contraction, strength development, etc.

-Performance enhancing substance use and abuse
+- Performance enhancing substance use and abuse

-Proper weight lifting procedures and muscles worked
+- Proper weight lifting procedures and muscles worked

 What are some of the things I would do/learn senior year?

-Nutrition and healthy weight management
+- Human nutrition and healthy weight management

-Prevention, recognition, treatment and rehabilitation of athletic injuries
+- Prevention, recognition, treatment and rehabilitation of athletic injuries

 What are some examples of projects we do?

-Showcase - similar to a science fair but work/compete in small groups against Exercise Science programs from other schools
+- Showcase - similar to a science fair but work/compete in small groups against Exercise Science programs from other schools

-Muscle manual - learn specifics about 50 main muscles of the body
+- Muscle manual - learn specifics about 50 main muscles of the body

-Labs - taping, elastic bandaging, workouts, therapeutic modalities
+- Labs - taping, elastic bandaging, workouts, therapeutic modalities

-Research and present concerning topics such as careers, alternative health care, ergogenic aids, weight machines, athletic injuries
+- Research and present concerning topics such as careers, alternative health care, ergogenic aids, weight machines, athletic injuries

 - Personal nutrition evaluation